bruneval/molgw.org/README.md

 # molgw.org
-This is the markdown source of the *future* molgw.org website
+This is the markdown source of the molgw.org website

+generate the html files with

+python build_site.py